rizinorg/cutter/docs/source/dev-doc.rst

    connect(sender, &QObject::destroyed, this, &MyObject::objectDestroyed);

-This syntax performs compile time type checkign and allows the use of lambda functions.
+This syntax performs compile-time type checks and allows the use of lambda functions.
 Other approaches for connecting signals silently break at runtime.

 General coding advices